Skip to content

 Key points:

-• startChildWorkflow enables sub-agent execution as child workflows
+• Sub-agents run as child workflows automatically

 • Activity retries happen automatically on transient failures